remmelz/ansible-role-opensuse-lxqt/README.md

 ```

 ### Mozilla Firefox
-These settings needs to be done manually or one can use the Firefox sync account:
+You might want to play with the font scale level in Mozilla Firefox depending on the resolution of your monitor:
-* In about:config
+* In Firefox type about:config
-  * Set layout.css.devPixelsPerPx to 1.10
+  * Set layout.css.devPixelsPerPx for example to 1.10
-* Some nice Extensions:
+* Some nice Extensions i use:
   * Bitwarden
   * Ublock origin
   * User-Agent Switcher